m10x/Gw2ChatCodeBuddy/README.md

 tested on fresh installed win7 & 10

 ## Release notes:
+V4.5 released (30.04.2019)
+- massive code improvements
+- bug fixes (largos kp)
+- New Feature: save / load your button assignmends to/from a .config file
+- New Feature: past chatcodes (custom (8)) from the wiki

 V4.1 released (02.04.2019)
 Thanks to gespriella for pointing out
 - Added different Twin Largos KPs